 As you drive into the courtyard at the Theodorescu training yard, the heads looking over the stable doors are like a mini hall of fame, but even in retirement, the stars of the past are treated like VIPs.

-All the horses that come to Theodorescus stay in the one stable throughout their careers, even when they are retired, for no horse is put down unless it is in pain.
+All the horses that come to Theodorescus stay in the same stable throughout their careers, even when they are retired, for no horse is put down unless it is in pain.

 Each day, the 26-year-old Corrado and the 19-year-old Ganimedes, are led from their stables, on opposite sides of the block, to their paddock, and whichever arrives first at the spot where their paths meet, stops dead and will not budge until his pal has joined him.
 “Even in the snow, ” George says, his smile wrinkling all over his face with happiness at the thought, even in the snow, they play like foals.
 And that says a great deal about dressage training the Theodorescu way…